Automated, sequential email messages are a great way to describe drip campaigns in plain English.

 In this example, the dripped sequence of messages looks like this:

-45 days post-close: Sales team sends the buyer a reminder email message to confirm that they are satisfied and doing well.
+Forty-five days post-close: The sales team sends the buyer a reminder email to confirm that they are satisfied and doing well.
 Then, they schedule a two-part email campaign to send to the client, with the first of the two emails going out that day.

-60 days post-close: Email #2 is automatically delivered wishing the client a happy two months.
-Yesware is asking if they know of any other organizations that would potentially benefit from Yesware’s products.
+Sixty days post-close: Email #2 is automatically delivered, wishing the client a happy two months.
+Yesware is asking if they know of any other organizations that would potentially benefit from Yesware's products.

 5. Offer and promotion drips

-Anything like offers, sales, promotions, other in-store campaigns or seasonal campaigns can be added to a dripped series to automate the workflow.
-Such a drip campaign could consist of promo codes, discounts, limited-time offers, freebies, VIP access, or anything else you may use to drive a purchase.
+Anything like offers, sales, promotions, other in-store campaigns, or seasonal campaigns can be added to a dripped series to automate the workflow.
+Such a drip campaign could include promo codes, discounts, limited-time offers, freebies, VIP access, or anything else you may use to drive a purchase.

-You’ve got a 24-hour coupon!
-Claim this offer before it expires! are examples of subject lines of a promo email.
+You've got a 24-hour coupon!
+Claim this offer before it expires!
+These are great drip campaign examples of the subject lines of a promo email.

-Moreover, customer milestones make for fantastic reasons to present a one-time offer to your clients.
-Plus, contacting them as they progress allows you to make your communication more personal.
-Examples are when you send them a birthday email or celebrate their anniversary of becoming a customer.
+Moreover, customer milestones make fantastic reasons to present a one-time offer to your clients.
+Plus, contacting them as they progress lets you make your communication more personal.
+Email drip campaign ideas are when you send them a birthday email or celebrate their anniversary of becoming a customer.

 Here's how Nike makes the most out of email drip campaigns to put birthday emails on auto-pilot:

-So, instead of sending a basic “happy birthday” email, Nike rewards customers with a unique coupon code for a 25% discount on a product.
-It makes sense that you need to provide value not just wish your customers happy birthday for the sake of it.
+So, instead of sending a primary "happy birthday" email, Nike rewards customers with a unique coupon code for a 25% discount on a product.
+It makes sense that you need to provide value, not just wish your customers happy birthday for the sake of it.

 Lessons learned from high-performance drip campaigns

-Neil Patel has published a very interesting blog post on 7 lessons learned from top performing drip email campaigns.
+Neil Patel has published a fascinating blog post on seven lessons learned from top-performing drip email campaigns.

-He studied 7 branded drips that achieved their goals and presented the results in this article.
-In brief, here’s what the best practices are:
+He studied seven branded drips that achieved their goals and presented the results in this article.
+In brief, here's what the best practices are:

 1. Highlight the next step

-The majority of free trials (~50%) don’t turn into paying users.
-People need some guidance on what to do next, especially if they haven’t seen that ‘first win’ yet.
+Most free trials (~50%) don’t turn into paying users.
+People need guidance on what to do next, especially if they haven’t seen that ‘first win’ yet.

 2. Use psychology and personalization

-Neil uses examples from different brands to demonstrate how psychological triggers (like urgency and scarcity) along with personalization elements (e.g. location-based email campaigns) can generate more sales.
+Neil uses drip email examples from different brands to demonstrate how psychological triggers (like urgency and scarcity) and personalization elements (e.g., location-based email campaigns) can generate more sales.